 Unfortunately, no comprehensive RF radiation health and safety solution currently exists.
 Workers are, therefore, left vulnerable to potential RF radiation overexposures.

-In the absence of a meaningful protocol and tools, workers must strive to protect themselves.
+In the absence of meaningful protocols and tools, workers must strive to protect themselves.
 All RF radiation signs should be observed to the extent possible.
 However, reliance upon signs may be unwarranted because signs are often missing, misplaced, ambiguous or outdated.

 Workers should receive some RF radiation training and awareness to permit them to minimally identify the existence and location of an RF transmission source, as well as basic concepts of RF radiation safety.

-If compelled to work near the antennas, the worker should request and obtain a power-down before beginning his or her work.
+If compelled to work near the antennas, workers should request and obtain a power-down before beginning his or her work.
 However, obtaining and verifying the existence of a power-down may be problematic.

 Practically speaking, the best action to protect oneself is to support RF CHECK and demand implementation of its comprehensive RF health and safety solution.

-In the past, the limited number of antenna sites were isolated, could be fenced and access restricted to RF trained technicians.
+In the past, the limited number of antenna sites were isolated, could be fenced and access was restricted to RF-trained technicians.
 Today, antennas are everywhere.
-They are on rooftops, the sides of buildings, billboards, utility poles, light standards, camouflaged and hidden entirely within building structures.
+They are on rooftops, the sides of buildings, billboards, utility poles and light standards, camouflaged and hidden entirely within building structures.
 Dependent upon the particular trade or work to be performed, the risk of overexposure is great.

 Are the RF radiation emissions from my cell phone the same as that from wireless RF radiation transmitting antennas?

 The FDA, which has primary jurisdiction for investigating mobile phone safety, has stated that it cannot rule out the possibility of risk.
-Further, it has stated that, while there is no proof that cellular telephones can be harmful, concerned individuals can take various precautionary actions, including limiting conversations on hand-held cellular telephones and making greater use of telephones with hands-free kits where there is a greater separation distance between the user and the radiating antenna.
+Further, it has stated that, while there is no proof that cellular telephones can be harmful, concerned individuals can take various precautionary actions, including limiting conversations on hand-held cellular telephones and making greater use of telephones with hands-free kits where there is a greater separation distance between the user and the radiating antenna within the device.